Author: Tim Miller

 One bit of evidence for the desire for community can be seen in the classified advertising section, called “Reach,” in Communities magazine.
 In every issue there are ads seeking members for established communities, but also quite a few ads for new communities, typically ones that have not yet been actually launched, but concrete visions of community, at least, in the minds of would-be founders and members.
 In the Fall 2010 issue of the magazine, for example, people were invited to help start an ecovillage and retreat center in Kansas, a desert community in Arizona, a cohousing community in California, an urban cooperative in Hawai’i, and a shared household in New Jersey.

-Another bit of evidence for community-mindedness is the traffic on the Fellowship for Intentional Community website.
+Another bit of evidence for community-mindedness is the traffic on the Foundation for Intentional Community website.
 As of October 2010, that site attracted about 66,500 hits per month, or about 2,200 a day, with 6.5 page views per visit, and the numbers for 2010 were up 11 percent over 2009.
 While not everyone visiting the site is in the market for community, surely the numbers reflect to some degree interest in intentional communities—if not living in one, at least wishing.

 Video sales also indicate increased interest in community.
 The FIC reports that it sold over 1000 total copies of the two volumes of Geoph Kozeny’s video “Visions of Utopia” last year, and that included more sales of volume 1 than had been reached in any of the seven years it has been available.